lojack5/IFileOperation/README.md

 ## Installation:
 `pip install ifileoperation`

-At the moment the library is tested to run on Python 3.11, but other version may work if `pywin32` and `comtypes` are available.
+At the moment the library is tested to run on Python 3.11, but other version might work if `pywin32` and `comtypes` are available.

 ## Usage